davidebasile/ContractAutomataTool/README.md

 ![The Architecture of FMCAT and FMCAT at work](./FMCAT.png) [fig:architecture]

+Note: I am currently working on the code-cleaning branch, to clean off legacy parts from the tool CAT (see CAT repository), and rewrite other parts in Java 8.

 <h1>Info</h1>

 FMCA Tool is built on top of JaMaTa,  an earlier prototypical tool for managing different automata models.
-The tool is still prototypical and under development, I am currently working on cleaning the code in the code-cleaning branch.
+The tool is still prototypical and under development.
 At the actual stage, it has been mainly used by the author for developing the theory regarding FMCA, and the earlier formalisms MSCA and CA.

 I am working (when I have free time) on improving its usability for potential users and I am  searching for some developer to help me on this topic.